 Examples of Synchronous Video Communications:

 GoToMeeting, Skype for Business (formerly Lync) and WebEx — commonly referred to as web conferencing software — are examples of synchronous video communication tools that support real-time video conversations.

 Advantages of Synchronous Video Communications:

-Synchronous video software is are ideal for live, interactive meetings with a limited number of attendees.
+Synchronous video software is ideal for live, interactive meetings with a limited number of attendees.

 Disadvantages of Synchronous Video Communications:

 In order to allow for real-time exchange, synchronous video tools often come with a number of limits designed to preserve bandwidth, including caps on attendance, lower-quality video, or proprietary viewing software requirements.

 Asynchronous video streaming enables participants to broadcast high-definition video in near-real-time to audiences of any size.
 Interactions are possible (especially via text-based chat and Q&A features), but with a slight delay of typically 20-30 seconds.

 Examples of Asynchronous Video Communications: